Release Notes

 -

-Support for multi-tenant installation and configuration in all system components (Manager, Manager Classic, Server, Message Broker, Tools).
+Support for multi-tenant installation and configuration in all system components (Manager, Server, Message Broker, Tools).

 -